tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **tString**(): *[Validator](_validator_.validator.md)‹string›*

-Validator primitive that validates strings, and fails on all other input.
+Validates strings, and fails on all other input.

 **Returns:** *[Validator](_validator_.validator.md)‹string›*